 In 1860, a group of North American Methodists renewed Wesley’s vision to transform the world, person by person through the message of God’s saving, transforming grace, calling themselves Free Methodists.
 We believe that Jesus’ life, death and resurrection offers grace and forgiveness for our personal brokenness, and initiates us on a path to become more and more like Jesus.
 The indwelling presence of the Holy Spirit starts changing us, transforming us, freeing us from old habits and giving grace for living with integrity.
 Inner change, leading to outward actions.
 Loving God and loving our neighbours.

 Free Methodists are global Christians.
 From earliest days, the wider world has been on the hearts and minds of Free Methodists, translating into determined efforts to proclaim the good news of reconciliation with God through Jesus Christ and to live that out in practical actions to alleviate suffering, seeking to correct injustice.

-The Free Methodist Church in Canada has approximately 150 congregations across the country.
-Internationally, we partner with active, growing ministry in more than 80 countries.
+The Free Methodist Church in Canada has approximately 150 congregations across Canada and is partnered with ministries in more that 90 countries around the world.